apache/sedona/docs/download/GeoSpark-All-Modules-Maven-Central-Coordinates.md

 ### GeoTools 24.0+

+For Scala / Java API: `required` if you want to use CRS transformation and ShapefileReader.

+For Python API: `required` if you want to use CRS transformation and ShapefileReader.
+You have to compile the Sedona source code by yourself.
+See [Install Sedona Python](/download/overview/#install-sedona-python)

-This is only needed if you want to do CRS transformation.
-Under GNU Lesser General Public License (LGPL) license.
+Under GNU Lesser General Public License (LGPL) license

 ```xml
 <!-- https://mvnrepository.com/artifact/org.geotools/gt-main -->